(ran GB edition)

 THE LOBSTER POT.
 Inside the nooks and crannies of a corny nautical setting is one of the best local seafood houses.
 The chefs concentrate on lobster in classic versions, but they handle all seafood well and as simply as you wish.

 WINE CELLAR.
 This is old-school indulgence of the first order _ good steaks, chops, seafood and a bit of caviar, usually dolled up with cream and butter.
-But there's also sun-dried tomatoes, wild mushrooms and other trendy fancies.
-Have some soup and sample a good German wine.
-Favorites were lamb and trout, but I'd be willing to try the chef's full-course surprise.
+But you may also have sun-dried tomatoes, wild mushrooms and other trendy fancies.
+Do have some soup and sample a good German wine.
+Favorites are lamb and trout, but be open to the chef's full-course surprise.

 _ 17307 Gulf Blvd., North Redington Beach, 393-3491.
 Full bar.